hidglobal/digitalpersona-access-management-services/docs/was.md

   </tr>
   <tr>
   <td valign="top">data	</td>
   <td valign="top">Base64url encoded credential data.
-The format of this data depends on the credential and is explained in <mark style="color:Red;">the chapter “Credentials Data Format” on page 44.</mark></td>
+The format of this data depends on the credential and is explained in the <A HREF="https://hidglobal.github.io/digitalpersona-access-management-services/was-cred-format.html">WAS Credentials Data Format</A> topic.</td>
   </tr>
 </table>